ROHAN842/peercoder/README.md

 - Leetcode, InterviewBit and HackerRank practice problems are mentioned in it in order to prepare for interviews ✊
 - If peer wants to meet at some location and do peercoding at some place, then they can share their location 📍

+## What is Peer Coder? 🤔

+#### Remote pair programming is something developers have grappled with since well before the pandemic began.
+#### Peer Coder is ideal for Online Interviewing of Developers as well as Learning to code from Friends.
+#### Peer just needs to send same Room Name/id to another peer in order to join a room where apart from practicing problems they can communicate also by doing normal chat as well as video chat with each other.